 The slot is important in hockey because it represents the area with the highest chance of scoring without a deflection.
 The straight-on view of the net allows for better accuracy and puck placement while shooting.
 In the low slot, wingers and centers have the opportunity for a wrist shot with a clear view of the net.
-Because of the advantageous opportunities the offense obtains in the slot, defenders will make a point to establish the slot as a no man's land by laying out big hits to small wingers if they cross the middle of the ice with the puck.
+Due to the advantageous opportunities the offense obtains in the slot, defenders will make a point to establish the slot as a no man's land by laying out big hits to small wingers if they cross the middle of the ice with the puck.

 The high slot is the prime place for a defenseman to take a shot.
 At the high slot, defenders have the chance to rip a blistering slap shot onto the net.
 From this slap shot, a winger or center can put their stick out in front of the goalie to try to redirect the shot and slip the puck by the goalie.
-Also, some players take slap shots at speed over 100 miles per hour, meaning that the goalie has to react extremely fast to the puck.
-This lightning fast play is the reason that a well-placed one-timer from the high slot is one of the best shots in hockey.
-There is a chance for a goal both from the original shot or a redirect.
+Also, some players take slap shots at speeds over 100 miles per hour, meaning that the goalie has to react extremely fast to the puck.
+This lightning-fast play is the reason that a well-placed one-timer from the high slot is one of the best shots in hockey.
+There is a chance for a goal from both the original shot or a redirect.

 How do teams get opportunities from the slot?

 As most teams know the value of the slot, they try to stop the opposing team from shooting from that spot on the ice.
 The key to getting these great opportunities is quality cycling of the puck and staying aware of where the defense is at all times.
 By passing the puck consistently and waiting for the chance to score, teams can take advantage of the opposing team's mistakes and create scoring chances in the slot.

 How does the slot differ from the point in a hockey rink?